Copyright © Media Law International 2023. All Rights Reserved.

 William Fry has a “strong reputation in the area of defamation”.
 Clients highlight the firm as one of Ireland’s leading media law practices.
-Head of defamation and privacy Fiona Barry is described by clients as “thoughtful, responsive and provides pragmatic advice”.
+The team is described by clients as “thoughtful, responsive and provides pragmatic advice”.
 The firm advises on a range of issues including entertainment, social media and data protection.
 The firm acts for clients including UTV, BBC, Daily Mail Group and Sky.

 The media and entertainment division at Philip Lee specialises in film and television.
 Lawyers assist with feature films, animation series and television drama produced in Ireland.
 The team also advises on Ireland’s tax incentive for film and online distributed productions.
-Led by Jonathan Kelly, the practice is recognised among peers for its high visibility in sector-related cases.
+The practice is recognised among peers for its high visibility in sector-related cases.